Roquetas de Mar Travel Guide

 Nightlife

 There isn't much of a nightclub culture in Roquetas de Mar, but the hotels offer a variety of entertainment for a low-key night out, including live music and shows.
 The Teatro Auditorio hosts classical music and dance performances.
-A few hotels have their own discotheques, including the dancing rooms at the Sabinal and Zoraida hotels.
+A few hotels have their own dance floors, including the Sabinal and Zoraida hotels.
 The Bull Ring also offers live entertainment.
 M25 is a popular British themed sports pub for tourists.

 Holiday activities